PhilipDaniels/gpx_simplifier/README.md

 `gpx_simplifier.exe --metres=10`

-Which gives a very good size reduction while still being an excellent fit to the road.
+which gives a very good size reduction while still being an excellent fit to the road.